saahen-sriyan-mishra/Camouflage-Shield/README.md

 ## Security Considerations
 - Passwords are hashed using MD5, SHA-1, SHA-256, SHA-384, and SHA-512
 - Multi-algorithm image encryption using AES, DES, 3DES, RC2, Rijndael.

-## Note:
-- MD5, SHA-1, SHA-256, SHA-384 and SHA-512 are used for encrypting and storing the login credentials data, but for understanding purposes the hash text button is used.
-- (MD5 and SHA1 are low level algorithm for data storing so not used in real world application, but used here for diversity in algorithms)
-- Also for reference, actual error message are kept visible along with implementational error message.
-- While using, create a new database for establishing connection and change the reference of database and in Form1.cs line 76 and Encrypt.cs line 363.